ashfaku/googleproject/README.md

 Automatic Interpreter | Uses camera to record hand signs and spits out text translated from those signs Movie Recommender | Web scrape list of movies, their reviews, and whatever else from netflix or smth and recommend user certain movies based on their search words (searching "end of the world" could spit out pandemic related, ai-overlord related or whatever else movies)

 Skills we each alr know (just to know what we're starting with) <br>
-Ashfak) JavaScript/React, Node, Python Flask, SQL, MongoDB, Bootstrap (kinda), basic Java
+Ashfak) JavaScript/React, Node, Express, Python Flask, SQL, MongoDB, Bootstrap (kinda), basic Java